 Sounds good, doesn’t it?
 So is online English teaching for you?
 Here’s the scoop on this growing specialty field and some tips from a teacher who did it.

 Requirements to teach online are usually more flexible than traditional teaching jobs.

-The easiest way to find online teaching jobs the same way you find in-person teaching jobs: using the popular TEFL job boards such as www.eslcafe.com.
-Just type in “online” as your search filter and you’ll pull up plenty of positions.
+The easiest way to find online teaching jobs the same way you find in-person teaching jobs: using the popular TEFL job boards such as the BridgeTEFL Job Board or ESL Cafe.
+When you search these sites, be sure to filter by "online" or type “online” as your search filter and you’ll pull up plenty of positions.

 Caitlin Peterson (2nd from left, above), is a graduate of the Bridge’s IDELT certification course in Chile.
 She taught English online at a company called Englishtown (part of the English First family of language schools) to supplement her income while she was also teaching in-person classes in Costa Rica.

 “I found my online teaching job through a Google search, but I worked with Bridge to find the best one for me.
 A lot of schools online don’t respond to your requests, making them less reliable, so I wanted to make sure the one I chose was a good fit.
 The Bridge lifetime job assistance has really paid off!”

 You don’t need a lot of special equipment to teach English online.

 There are many ways to teach English online.
 Most online teaching or tutoring companies will have their own software platform that facilitates the lessons for you, making it as easy as logging in.